hookdeck/next-supabase-vote/README.md

    ```bash
    supabase projects create
    ```
-4. Open the project URL and add the appropriate values to a `.env` file:
+4. Open the project URL and add the appropriate values to a `.env.local` file:

    ```
    NEXT_PUBLIC_SUPABASE_URL=